yottatsa/apricot-cpm86/README.md

 ### figure out if it's bootable on Xi
 Apricot PC/Xi shows Error 99 (disc is not bootable) straight away.
+Managed to build somehow bootable disk with the CP/M instead of MS-DOS by patching `apr00013.dsk`, only to find that `int FCh` is not available in ROM BIOS.

 ### annotate leftovers
 * [`cpm3.equ`](https://github.com/yottatsa/apricot-cpm86/blob/main/cpm3.equ#L14-L16)